 As of the date of this Form 10, there are 4,696,045 shares of Common Stock issued and outstanding.
 Each outstanding share of Common Stock is entitled to one vote per share on each matter submitted to a vote of stockholders.
 Cumulative voting for the election of directors is not permitted, and the holders of a majority of shares voting for the election of directors can elect all members of the Board of Directors.
-Subject to the rights of holders of Series Preferred Stock, holders of Common Stock have equal ratable rights to dividends from funds legally available therefor, when, as, and if declared by the Board of Directors and are entitled to share ratably in all assets of the Company available for distribution to holders of Common Stock upon liquidation, dissolution or winding up of the Company.
-Holders of Common Stock have no preemptive, conversion, redemption, or subscription rights.
+Subject to the rights of holders of Series Preferred Stock, holders of Common Stock have equal ratable rights to dividends from funds legally available therefor, when, as, and if declared by the Board of Directors and are entitled to share ratably in all assets of the Company available for distribution to holders of Common Stock have no preemptive, conversion, redemption, or subscription rights.
 All outstanding shares of Common Stock are validly issued, fully paid, and non-assessable.